-How to get a medical marijuana card in New Mexico
+How To Get a Medical Marijuana Card in New Mexico

 What is an MMJ Card in New Mexico?

-A New Mexico medical marijuana card or medical cannabis card is an official identification card with which residents of New Mexico can legally use marijuana.
+A New Mexico medical marijuana card or medical cannabis card is an official identification card for residents of New Mexico approved to legally use marijuana for medicinal purposes.
 Residents can apply for medical marijuana cards if they suffer from specific physical or mental health conditions.
-An MMJ card - per the Lynn and Erin Compassionate Use Act- allows the owner to buy, possess, and consume medical marijuana to treat their condition.
-The Federal Controlled Substance Act deems marijuana use and possession illegal.
-However, New Mexico's Compassionate Use Act allows patients to use medical cannabis without fear of arrest - as long as they adhere to the state's regulations.
-However, this privilege is only open to people who have a New Mexico MMJ card, as recreational cannabis is not yet legal.
+A New Mexico MMJ card, per the Lynn and Erin Compassionate Use Act, allows the owner to buy, possess, and consume medical marijuana to treat their condition.
+New Mexico's Compassionate Use Act allows registered patients to use medical cannabis without fear of arrest as long as they adhere to the state's cannabis regulations.
+The New Mexico Department of Health issues medical marijuana cards to patients and primary caregivers through its Medical Cannabis Program.

 Can a Minor Obtain a Medical Marijuana Card in New Mexico?